camara-tech/sandbox/README.md

 sandbox is random

-the goal of everything in this project is to be as dependent as possible on the standard libraries
+This project is experimental and is written terribly.

 First Project:
 Node Editor - requires CPython, yaml, and pygame